abdnh/anki-asr/README.md

 This will list each supported language's code and name.
 The language code is what you have to provide to the `lang` option.

+## Advanced

+### Custom providers

+If you know Python, you can integate any ASR service via a custom provider.
+See [user_files/providers/my_provider.py](src/user_files/providers/my_provider.py) for an example.
+If your provider is general enough to warrant including in the add-on, please open a pull request!

 ## Download

 The the add-on can be downloaded from AnkiWeb: https://ankiweb.net/shared/info/411601849